Increasing the benefits of self-service in your contact centre

 To begin, the key challenge is collecting the right knowledge from across the organisation and turning it into articles with structured, visual content.
 Again, it’s best to prioritise creating content for the highest-value use cases, on which you get a large number of queries.

 Once you’ve created your knowledge base, success largely depends on the usefulness of the information and how often it is accessed.
-Even if the information is accurate and high quality, if it’s rarely used, it isn’t delivering value.
+Even if the information is accurate and high quality, if customers rarely use it, it won’t deliver value.
 A good knowledge system will let you analyse and understand this.

 While there is overhead in maintaining a knowledge base, automation and collaboration tools can minimise the effort involved.
-For example, new self-service content can be created directly from agents’ written responses in real customer interactions.
+For example, you can create new self-service content directly from agents’ written responses in real customer interactions.
 Appointing a knowledge manager to keep content organised ensures a consistent tone of voice and lets you easily incorporate and feedback from agents and consumers.

 3. What are the most common pitfalls when it comes to AI-based self-service?